klieret/jekyll-relative-url-check/README.md

 The reasoning behind this is that links like `[link](/absolute/link)` will break if the site is not directly deployed at `domain.com`, but e.g. at `user.github.io/projectname`.

-## Examples

-The following lines should raise errors:
+For example, the following lines should raise errors:

 Markdown: